-Six crucial observations to
+Six crucial observations to be made:

 2. Are we comfortable with their Board, leadership team and structure?
 Look for transparencies, accountability in their structure and men and women of integrity of serve in it.